feiyangfan/my-simple-url-shortener/README.md

 ## Other infomations
 Since this is just a simple project, all shortened URLs only works for 10 minutes after generated, then they will be deleted.
-And since this is just a project, the URL is not actually shortened so much because I did not buy a custom short domain, I just used the domain that comes with heroku, which is pretty long.